vxlang/vxlang-page/README.md

     - Anti-tamper and axion features will be merged.
     - Working on adding virtual code.
     - Code flattening stack allocation will change randomly.
-- `1.3.1.1`
-  - Fixed bug for adding debugging information.
-  - Changed to a new packer.
-  - The cores are now attached and detached differently than before.
-  - Like other commercial packers, compression can be turned off via --disable-packer or the project file(json), but the core will always be attached.

 ## TODO
 - `Task`